siwoopark10/ludobots-public/README.md

 ## Results

 The results of the simulations are all stored in the `results` directory.
+To summarize the outputs:
+- PHC Fitness Curve displaying the best fitness at each generation for 10 parallel hill climbers
+- Fitness curve for each population over 500 generations for each random seed
+- Successful mutations count for each random seed
+- Pickled solutions for generation 0, 100, 200, and 499 for each population in a random seed (scroll to the top to view this pickled solutions)

 This is a fitness curve for the best fitness among all the populations for each PHC across 500 generations.
 ![PHC Fitness Curves](https://github.com/siwoopark10/ludobots-public/blob/main/results/phc_fitness_curve.png)

+### Mutation Effectiveness
 I kept track of all the mutations that led to an improved fitness for each PHC.
 The graphs looked similar across all random seeds.
 ![Mutation](https://github.com/siwoopark10/ludobots-public/blob/main/results/seed_6/mutation_count.png)